2nd Kent Artillery Volunteers: Interwar years

 Both regiments were headquartered at Lewisham (with 139th Fd Rgt occupying wooden huts in the grounds of the drill hall), and held a joint annual camp at Beaulieu, Hampshire, during the summer of 1939.

 Field regiments were now organised as Regimental HQ (RHQ) and two batteries each of 12 guns in three Troops.
-These were 18-pounders of World War I pattern, though now equipped with pneumatic tyres and towed by motorised gun tractors.
+These were 18-pounders of First World War-era pattern, though now equipped with pneumatic tyres and towed by motorised gun tractors.
 There was a programme to replace the 18-pdr barrels with that of the new 25-pounder coming into service, giving the hybrid 18/25-pounder.